svaksha/yaksha/README.md

 You can also use `pip` to install ansible but I prefer the `apt-get` package.
 Note that if you have a standalone machine this step is a manual process, else automated for the network installation.

-2. Now clone [this repo][https://github.com/svaksha/yaksha/].
+2. Then, clone [Yaksha](https://github.com/svaksha/yaksha/).
 For SSH, use the URL `git@github.com:svaksha/yaksha.git` via the clone command:

 ```
 git clone ssh://github.com/svaksha/yaksha.git
 ```

-Alternatively, Github offers HTTPS (replace the ssh with https in the above command) as transfer protocols or the repo can be downloaded as a [zip-file][https://github.com/svaksha/yaksha/archive/master.zip] (latest 'master' branch).
+Alternatively, Github offers HTTPS (replace the ssh with https in the above command) as transfer protocols and the repo can be downloaded as a [zip-file](https://github.com/svaksha/yaksha/archive/master.zip) (latest 'master' branch).

-3. Then, to run all the ansible playbooks sequentially, 'cd' into the directory and run the following commands in your terminal:
+3. Then, to run all the ansible playbooks sequentially, run the following commands in your terminal:

 ```
-$ cd yaksha
+$ cd yaksha    #change directory into yaksha

-$ ansible-playbook -b -K yaksha.yml
+$ ansible-playbook -b -C -K -v yaksha.yml    #run all PBs
 ```

-The above command runs all the playbooks listed in the 'yaksha.yml' file.
-But, if you want to individually run specific playbooks, e.g. install only Ubuntu package-deps via apt-get, then run the ansible playbooks inside the /ubuntu folder, viz.
+The above command runs all the playbooks listed in the `yaksha.yml` file.
+But, if you want to individually run specific playbooks, e.g. install only Ubuntu package-deps via apt-get, then run the ansible playbooks inside the /ubuntu folder, with specific commands:

 ```
 ansible-playbook -b -K ubuntu/ansible-ubuntu.yaml
 ```

 ### Python3 Packages
 __(via pip3 or conda?) using ansible__